hypertidy/controlledburn/doc/cpp-core.md

   confirmed.
 Malformed WKB warns-and-skips rather than hard GEOS error.
 - **Python**: 17 pytest cases; cross-language parity with R confirmed.

-## Known limitations

-- **Approx mode horizontal-edge boundary rows**: when a polygon boundary is exactly at a cell center's y-coordinate (horizontal edge at y_mid), those rows don't generate winding deltas.
-This means polygons whose extent aligns with cell centers may miss boundary rows.
-The coverage mode is unaffected.
-Refinement candidate.

 ## Next steps

 1. **Wire approx mode through Python bindings**: add `mode` kwarg to the Python `burn()`.
-2. **Refine approx mode boundary handling**: investigate the horizontal- edge-at-y_mid case and compare against fasterize output for parity.
 3. **Port target/snap/clamp into `materialize.hpp`** using the
    resurrected `test-materialise.R` as the spec (chunked windowed reads for Python too).